agateau/clyde/README.md

 Clyde is a package manager for prebuilt applications.

+It works on Linux, macOS and Windows.

 ## Motivation

 You want to install the latest version of tools like ripgrep, fd or gh, but:

 - They are not available in your distribution, or the available versions are too old, and you don't want to mess up your system.
-- You don't want to have to think about where to install them, add them to $PATH, make their man page available, make auto-completion work…
+- You don't want to have to think about where to install them, add them to $PATH or make their man pages available.
 - You don't want to remember how you installed them when it's time to update them.

 You don't have root access on the machine where you need these tools, so installing system packages is not an option.

 You want to pin the tool versions to create a reproducible platform.

-You are concerned about supply-chain attacks? (see Security section)
+You are concerned about supply-chain attacks (see Security section).

 ## Installation

-### Requirements

-For now Clyde requires these tools to be installed:

-- git: to download and update the Clyde store
-- curl: to download archives
-- tar: to unpack tar archives

-This requirement list might get smaller in the future if more features are implemented internally.

 ### Installing Clyde

 To get started, you need to download the Clyde binary yourself: Clyde can update itself, but it needs to be installed manually first.
 You can either:

-- Get an archive from the [releases page](http://github.com/agateau/clyde/releases).
+- ~Get an archive from the [releases page](http://github.com/agateau/clyde/releases)~ (no release yet)

+- Get a master build from <https://builds.agateau.com/clyde>.

 - Build it yourself.
 Clyde is written in Rust, so if you have the Rust toolchain installed, then you can clone its source code and install it with `clyde install --path .`.

+Next, make sure these tools are installed:

+- git: to download and update the Clyde store
+- curl: to download archives
+- tar: to unpack tar archives

+This requirement list might get smaller in the future if more features are implemented internally.

 ## Getting started